-Surrogacy is when another woman carries and gives birth to a baby for a couple that wants to have a child.
+Surrogacy is when a woman carries and gives birth to a baby for another woman who cannot do that for medical reasons.

-Surrogacy may be suitable if a woman has a medical condition that makes it impossible or dangerous to get pregnant and/or give birth.
+Surrogacy may be suitable for a woman that has a medical condition that makes it impossible or dangerous to get pregnant and/or give birth.

-The type of medical conditions that might make surrogacy necessary, include:
+Some of the medical conditions that might make surrogacy necessary include:

 Types of surrogacy: